Harryyadav/slate/source/includes/business_units.md

 name                | Yes      | The name of the new business unit. users               | No       | A list of dictionaries representing the users who are part of the business unit.
 Each dictionary has an email field. groups              | No       | A list of dictionaries representing the groups which are part of the business unit.
 Each dictionary has an id field which is the group id. default_users       | No       | A list of dictionaries representing the default user roles for the users in the business unit.
 Each dictionary has an email field and a role field where the role is the role id.
-The users specified here should be a subset of the users field unless all_users is true. default_groups      | No       | A list of dictionaries representing the default group roles for the users in the business unit.
+The users specified here should be members of the business unit unless all_users is true. default_groups      | No       | A list of dictionaries representing the default group roles for the users in the business unit.
 Each dictionary has an id field which is the group id and a role field where the role is the role id.
-The groups specified here should be a subset of the groups field unless all_users is true. all_users           | No       | Whether the business unit includes all users.
+The groups specified here should be members of the business unit unless all_users is true. all_users           | No       | Whether the business unit includes all users.
 Trying to create a business unit with this field set to True and specific users/groups specified is an error.
 Default is false.